damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 To use Netflix as an example, the benefits of moving to cloud-based microservices has been undeniable.

-System-wide stability: Since doing so they have achieved much greater system-wide stability, because API service interruptions are localized, and new services can be built and tested far less intrusively.
+System-wide stability: since doing so they have achieved much greater system-wide stability, because API service interruptions are localized, and new services can be built and tested far less intrusively.

-Faster releases and fixes: Basically, with microservices you can move more quickly because each app can deploy independently of the others.
+Faster releases and fixes: basically, with microservices you can move more quickly because each app can deploy independently of the others.
 Lots of people can contribute simultaneously, which is helpful.
 And if there’s an error, you can bring just one app down rather than all of them.

-Scale: At the same time, with capacity made virtually limitless by existing in the cloud, Netflix has become vastly scalable.
-Microservice architecture can scale much more easily and affordably, because you don’t need to create giant data centers on a regular basis just to accommodate growth.
+Scale: at the same time, with capacity made virtually limitless by existing in the cloud, Netflix has become vastly scalable.
+Microservices architecture can scale much more easily and affordably, because you don’t need to create giant data centers on a regular basis just to accommodate growth.

 ## Drawbacks of microservices